 However, it would be better to turn off the heater before you go to bed or when you leave the accommodation.
 Gas is expensive in the Netherlands because the government tax gas usage more than electricity usage.
 The government wants to reduce the gas usage to 0 in 2030.

 What Does The Dutch Rental Law Say About Service Costs?

 As mentioned before, according to Dutch rental law, the service costs must reflect the actual charges; the landlord may not make any profit on these costs.
 Service costs may not be charged for matters such as built-in appliances or double glazing; these items are included in the base rent.
-The landlord must provide the annual settlement at the end of the year.
+The landlord must provide the annual settlement by the latest the 30th of June of the following year.
 Also, if you are leaving before the end of the year, the landlord must give you an overview of your usage.
 The landlord has until 1 July of each year to do so.
 Tenants who have overpaid in their advance must receive the excess portion.
 E.g. The total rent price is 500 EUR from what 200 EUR is set as service costs.
 At the end of the year, you have paid 2400 EUR extra besides the flat rental price.
 If the actual annual charges for the g/w/e and internet would result in 1500 EUR, then it would mean that you overpaid 900 EUR in service costs.

 What Can You Do When You Overpaid Service Costs?